Virtueller Körper

 Types of clinical trials

-The type of clinical trial the manufacturer must select depends largely on whether the medical device is CE-marked, used within its intended purpose, or whether additional invasive or patient-impacting procedures are used.
+The type of clinical investigation that the manufacturer must select essentially depends on whether the medical device is CE-marked, is used within the scope of the intended purpose or whether additional invasive procedures or procedures that place a burden on the patient are used.

-• Clinical trials for conformity assessment (Type A) under Art.
-62 are subject to approval.
-Art.
-62 to 81 and the requirements of Annex XV apply.
+• Clinical trials for conformity assessment according to Art.
+62 are subject to authorization.
+Articles 62 to 81 and the requirements of Annex XV apply.

-• Clinical trials in the context of Post-Market Clinical Follow-Up (PMCF, Type C) are not subject to approval, but are subject to notification.
+• Clinical trials as part of the Post-Market Clinical Follow-Up (PMCF) are not subject to approval, but must be notified.
 The requirements of Art.
 74 (1) apply.

 Note that other types of clinical trials may be conducted for research purposes, which are regulated by the respective laws of the Member States (e.g., the German Medizinprodukterecht-Durchführungsgesetz MPDG).
 In addition, national legislators establish their own procedures, such as consultation with an ethics committee.